Leon’s no gem – that’s what we love about it

 Hike volcanoes

 Leon is close to a chain of 7 volcanoes, most of which can be climbed.
-Quetzaltrekkers and other tour operators offer volcano hikes (including overnight hikes) or volcano boarding for the more adventurous climbers.
+Quetzaltrekkers and other tour operators offer volcano hikes (including overnight hikes) or volcano boarding in Leon for the more adventurous climbers.

-Take a cooking class
+Take a cooking class in Leon Nicaragua

 Learn how to make a typical Nicaraguan dish.
 In our post, How to cook an Old Indian, we describe the experience of a cooking course in Leon – from going to the market where you shop the ingredients and stopping by the tortilla makers to try to make your own to and cooking with a Nicaraguan lady who welcomes you with open arms into her home.
 It is a truly remarkable experience.

-Our suggestions on where to eat in Leon
+Where to eat in Leon Nicaragua

 Leon has loads of international eateries and cheap Nicaraguan joints in town, and unlike in Granada, the restaurants in Leon do not add 15% sales tax to your bill.